 How Far Ahead Can I Prepare It?

-Add the collard greens, carrots, cucumber, tomatoes, jalapeño, cilantro, and mint to the bowl of peas.
+Add the collard greens, carrots, cucumber, tomatoes, jalapeño, cilantro, and mint to the bowl with the peas.
+Toss the ingredients together until combined.

-What Do I Serve Black Eyed Pea Salad With?
+What Do I Serve Black-Eyed Pea Salad With?

 How Do I Store Leftovers?

-Transfer leftover black eyed pea salad to an airtight container and store it in the refrigerator for 3 to 4 days.
+Transfer leftover black-eyed pea salad to an airtight container and store it in the refrigerator for 3 to 4 days.

 As time passes, the tomatoes in the salad will soften to the point of mushiness, so enjoy it sooner rather than later.

-Can I Freeze Black Eyed Pea Salad After I Make It?
+Can I Freeze Black-Eyed Pea Salad After I Make It?

 Black Eyed Pea Salad